 Also, nearly any city is going to have festivals and music performances going on constantly, especially in warm months.
 Check the official tourism site first because some have good free event and museum listings.
 Then go to destination-focused blogs and a guidebook for recurring freebies and bargains.

-Get a Transportation Pass
+Get a Transportation Pass in Europe

 In most European cities, if there’s a viable public transportation system, you can buy a pass for one or more days that will give you unlimited rides.
 Get one and pack all your city travel into that time.
 Note that if you have one of these, it opens up your lodging options too—you can be on the branch of a subway or bus line instead of paying a premium to be right in the center of the tourist zone.
 Travel prices in Prague drop by half when you get out of Old Town.
 Sometimes the full-on city passes are a good deal too.
 See this old but still valid post: Are those city cards really worth the money?